OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 A successful toolkit for semantic analysis could change all that.
 When a computer can verify that two sections of code have the same semantic meaning, it means that those two sections of code do the same thing, no matter how different they appear, and no matter what language they were written in.

 One of the things the people at the 𝕂 framework site have already developed is [A Language-Independent Proof System for Full Program Equivalence](http://fsl.cs.illinois.edu/index.php/A_Language-Independent_Proof_System_for_Full_Program_Equivalence).
 It demonstrates a formal, mathematical algorithm to prove that two programs do the same thing, regardless of what programming languages those programs are written in.
 It does so by demonstrating that the two programs are _semantically equivalent_; that is, for some set of semantic behaviour that we are concerned about, the two programs can be mathematically proven to do the same thing!
-Since that sort of semantic manipulation is exactly what the 𝕂 system is designed to do, I'd be quite surprised if the 𝕂 system isn't can't do that sort of manipulation in the near future.
+Since that sort of semantic manipulation is exactly what the 𝕂 system is designed to do, I'd be quite surprised if the 𝕂 system can't do that sort of manipulation in the near future.
 For all I know, it might already be able to do it today!

 ### Smarter compilers
 <image src="{{ site.urlimg }}/kevin_hartmann/tunnel.jpg" />